Xarboule/dory/README.md

-# Microsecond Consensus for Microsecond Applications - Source Code
+# Microsecond Consensus for Microsecond Applications - Adapted for RoCE v2.0

 This repository provides the source code developed for the paper [...], as well as instruction on how to build and deploy the various experiments.